jwharm/java-gi/README.md

 Type aliases (`typedef`s in C) for classes, records and interfaces are represented in Java with a subclass of the original type.
 Aliases for primitive types such as `int` or `float` are represented by simple wrapper classes.

-Enumerations are represented as Java `enum` types, and flag parameters are mapped to `EnumSet`.
+Enumerations are represented as Java `enum` types, and flag (bitfield) parameters are mapped to `EnumSet`.

 Most classes have one or more constructors.
 However, constructors in GTK are often overloaded, and the name contains valuable information for the user.
 Java-GI therefore maps constructors named "new" to regular Java constructors, and generates static factory methods for all other constructors: